 What should you do if you’re stranded in a live lane?

 You‘re less likely to have an accident with another moving vehicle on a smart motorway than a conventional motorway.

 “The risk of a live lane collision between a moving vehicle and a stopped vehicle is greater on ALR and DHS motorways.”

 And Highways England figures from 2019 show that 40% of breakdowns on ALR motorways over the previous two years were in live lanes.

-Highways England’s say if you can’t make it to an ERA then stay in your vehicle, keep your seat belt on, put your hazards lights on and call 999.
+Highways England says if you can’t make it to an ERA then stay in your vehicle, keep your seatbelt on, put on your hazard lights and call 999.